Veteran Assistance Program

 SBA’s Veterans Advantage loan guarantee is designed to assist veterans in acquiring capital to start, grow or succeed in business.
 For additional information on this program, download the SBA Veterans Advantage Fact Sheet.
 (Note: SBA’s Patriot Express loan initiative ran from 2007-2013 and guaranteed loans of more than $790 million to over 9,400 veterans, reservists and their spouses; while this program has expired, the Veterans Advantage program may be able to help.)
 Contact one of our small business finance specialists to learn how you can participate!

 SBA worked with both contracting officers and veteran-owned small businesses to deliver the highest-ever percentage of federal contracts to service-disabled veteran-owned small businesses in FY2010, totaling $10.4 billion.
 Also, through parity legislation, SBA reestablished a level playing field for service-disabled veteran-owned businesses that compete with other small businesses for set-aside contracts.
-The Alabama SBDC Network’s Procurement Program (PTAC, or Procurement Technical Assistance Center) has helped service-disabled veteran-owned businesses win over $15 million in prime contracts over the last two years and has been helping Alabama’s veterans since 1988.
+The APEX Accelerator (formerly known as the Alabama PTAC, or Procurement Technical Assistance Center) has helped service-disabled veteran-owned businesses win over $15 million in prime contracts over the last two years and has been helping Alabama’s veterans since 1986.
 Contact one of our procurement specialists to learn more!
 Our Procurement Program is dedicated to serving Veterans, Service-Disabled Veterans, Reserve Component Members, and their Dependents or Survivors.
 The SBA’s SDVETP program is open to service-disabled veteran entrepreneurs who want to start a business or already own a small business.
 The federal government’s goal is to award at least three percent of all federal contracting dollars to service-disabled veteran-owned small businesses each year.

 Contact one of our counselors to learn about a voluntary effort of International Franchise Association member-companies designed to encourage franchise ownership by offering financial incentives to honorably discharged veterans.
 To date, over 400 franchise companies participate in the program.
 Please contact us for company profiles and information on the financial incentives available to veterans.